Buckton Castle: Later history and investigation

 Excavation of the stone curtain wall in 2007.
 The University of Manchester Archaeological Unit excavated Buckton Castle between 2007 and 2008.

 A final season of excavation was carried out by the University of Salford's Centre for Applied Archaeology in 2010.

 An estate survey from 1360 recorded that "there is one ruined castle called Buckeden and of no value"; this is the earliest surviving reference to the castle.
 At the time, the lordship of Longdendale was the property of Edward, the Black Prince, and the castle was derelict.
-The site of the castle may have been used as a beacon in the 16th century, first during the Pilgrimage of Grace of 1536–37, and later in the 1580s when the country was under threat of invasion from Spain, particularly with the Spanish Armada in 1588.
-This usage may have been reprised in 1803 when a beacon hut is recorded near Mossley, a settlement less than a mile west of the castle.
+The site may have been used as a beacon in the 16th century, first during the Pilgrimage of Grace of 1536–37, and later in the 1580s when the country was under threat of invasion from Spain, particularly during the Spanish Armada in 1588.
+This use may have been repeated in 1803, when a beacon hut is recorded near Mossley, a settlement less than a mile west of the castle.

 In the 18th century, people began treasure hunting at Buckton Castle.
-While the hunting was largely unsuccessful, in 1767 one such venture discovered a gold necklace and a silver vessel, though these artefacts have since been lost.
-This prompted the interest of local antiquarians, several of whom visited in the 18th and 19th centuries, often drawing plans of the castle.
-Since 1924, the castle has been designated as a Scheduled Ancient Monument, which is intended to protect important archaeological sites from change; this was probably to protect the castle from Buckton Vale Quarry as it expanded.
-During the Second World War Starfish sites were built as decoys for bombing raids.
-Nine were built around Manchester, including one close to Buckton Castle.
+Although the searches were largely unsuccessful, in 1767 one such venture discovered a gold necklace and a silver vessel, though these artefacts have since been lost.
+This activity prompted the interest of local antiquarians, several of whom visited in the 18th and 19th centuries, often drawing plans of the castle.
+Since 1924, the castle has been designated as a scheduled monument, a status intended to protect important archaeological sites from change; this was probably to safeguard the castle from the expanding Buckton Vale Quarry.
+During the Second World War, Starfish sites were built as decoys for bombing raids.
+Nine were constructed around Manchester, including one close to Buckton Castle.
 At this time a brick hut was built over part of the castle ditch.
 The Starfish site went out of use in 1943.